 Image courtesy of ShaneWebber.com

-Guest lists commonly exceed over 400 guests and the wedding budget can rise to over $80,000.
-There are many similarities to other weddings you might see in the United States: long lavish white dresses for the bride, the first dance with the bride, and the roles of the groomsmen and bridesmaids.
+Guest lists commonly exceed more than 400 guests, and the wedding budget can rise to over $80,000.
+There are many similarities to other weddings you might see in the United States: a long lavish white dresses for the bride, a first dance with the bride, and the roles of the groomsmen and bridesmaids.

-Here are a few things that are unique in a Persian wedding.
+Here are a few things that are unique to traditional Persian weddings.

 Sofreh Aghd (Table of Wedding)